6 Powerful Traits That Can Make Any Software Developer Successful

 Yes, it is.
 But being a great software engineer is not just about technical skills.

 Technical expertise helps you improve at your job, but it is insufficient to help you grow in the long run.
-Instead, how you work in a team, take responsibilities, and collaborate with others are more significant to becoming a successful software developer.
+Instead, how you work in a team, take responsibility, and collaborate with others are more significant to becoming a successful software developer.

 Commitment and discipline